 Best types of life insurance for smokers

 The best life insurance for smokers will depend on their specific needs for the policy.
-Even if you are a smoker, there are several policy types that you may purchase, and although you may pay more than a non-smoker would, you should be able to find more than one company that will write you a policy.
+Smokers may be eligible for many different life insurance policy types.
+Although you may pay more than a non-smoker would, you'll likely be able to find more than one company that will write you a policy.
 Speaking to a licensed insurance agent may help you determine which policy type is best for your individual needs.
+Here are some commonly-offered policy types you may be eligible for:

 - Term life insurance: The simplest and cheapest kind of life insurance, term life insurance lasts for a specific number of years — usually 10, 20 or 30 — and includes a death benefit paid out if you pass away during the policy’s term.
 After the term is over, there is no other benefit or payback.
 This is generally the most affordable life insurance for smokers.

 - Whole life insurance: A whole life insurance policy is permanent coverage that will remain in force as long as you pay the premium.
-In addition, a portion of your premium will be put into a savings vehicle that you can draw from once a certain amount has accumulated.
-Although whole life insurance can play a role in a comprehensive financial plan, it will likely not be the cheapest option for a smoker or nonsmoker.
+In addition, a portion of your premium will be put into a cash value component that you can draw from once a certain amount has accumulated.
+Whole life insurance is designed to guarantee a death benefit payout, as long as premiums are paid, so it's typically one of the more expensive types of life coverage.

 - Guaranteed issue insurance: Guaranteed issue insurance is a unique type of permanent life insurance policy that does not require a medical exam or health screening.
 If you are a smoker or have an existing health condition, this may appeal to you, though coverage limits are usually capped around $25,000.
 Your premiums will not be based on your smoking behavior, but will instead take into account your age, gender and the amount of coverage you would like.
 The caveat with this type of life insurance is it can typically be more expensive than medically underwritten life insurance for a smoker in generally good health.